 Source: revenue.scot/taxes/land-buildings-transaction-tax/residential-property, in force from 1 April 2021 and confirmed for 2026/27 by the Scottish Budget 2026/27 announcement.
 The rates are set by Scottish Statutory Instrument under LBTT(S)A 2013 s.24.

-The progressive structure means a £300,000 purchase pays nothing on the first £145,000, 2% on the £105,000 from £145,001 to £250,000 (£2,100), and 5% on the £50,000 from £250,001 to £300,000 (£2,500), totalling £4,600.
-Revenue Scotland publishes a free calculator at revenue.scot/taxes/land-buildings-transaction-tax/lbtt-calculator that performs the same calculation and is the operational reference most conveyancers use.
+Because the structure is progressive, a £300,000 purchase pays nothing on the first £145,000, 2% on the £105,000 from £145,001 to £250,000 (£2,100), and 5% on the £50,000 from £250,001 to £300,000 (£2,500), for a total of £4,600.
+Revenue Scotland publishes a free calculator at revenue.scot/taxes/land-buildings-transaction-tax/lbtt-calculator that runs the same sum and is the reference most conveyancers use.

 First-time buyer relief: the £175,000 nil with no upper value cap

-Scotland operates a separate FTB relief under LBTT(S)A 2013 Schedule 4A.
-The mechanic raises the standard £145,000 nil-rate threshold to £175,000 for qualifying buyers, generating a maximum saving of £600 (the 2% rate that would otherwise apply to the £30,000 slice between £145,000 and £175,000).
-The Scottish Budget 2026/27 confirmed that FTB relief continues unchanged; the Scottish Government noted that approximately 105,000 first-time buyers have benefited from the relief since its introduction.
+Scotland runs its own first-time buyer relief under LBTT(S)A 2013 Schedule 4A.
+It raises the standard £145,000 nil-rate threshold to £175,000 if you qualify, worth a maximum of £600 (the 2% you would otherwise pay on the £30,000 slice between £145,000 and £175,000).
+The Scottish Budget 2026/27 confirmed the relief continues unchanged, and the Scottish Government noted that roughly 105,000 first-time buyers have benefited since its introduction.

 The absence of any non-resident surcharge